MicrosoftDocs/security/zero-trust/isv/identity-isv-integration-overview.md

 ---
-title: Identity integration overview for ISVs
+title: Identity integration overview
-description: Building identity solutions for Zero Trust ms.date: 04/20/2021 ms.service: security
+description: Independent Software Vendors (ISVs) can integrate their solutions with Azure Active Directory to adopt a Zero Trust model and provide solutions that keep their customers secure in a hybrid and cloud environment.
+In this way ISVs can support the Zero Trust principles of verify explicitly, use least privileged access, and assume breach, and save their customers the significant time required to implement a solution on their own. ms.date: 04/20/2021 ms.service: security
 author: knicholasa